Downloads CHELSA version 2.1 High Resolution Climatologies from server

 var.period

-, the date range should be formatted differently, depending on the input for var.type
+For the argument var.period, the date range should be formatted differently, depending on the input for var.type:

 Date format should be "MM_DD_YYYY" for a single date, or c("MM-DD-YYYY", "MM-DD-YYYY") for a range of days.